citusdata/citus_docs/develop/reference_processing.rst

 Citus has two executor types: adaptive, and task tracker.
 It chooses which to use dynamically, depending on the structure of each query, and can use more than one at once for a single query, assigning different executors to different subqueries/CTEs as needed to support the SQL functionality.
 This process is recursive: if Citus cannot determine how to run a subquery then it examines sub-subqueries.

 At a high level, the adaptive executor is used for most queries.
-However, the task tracker is required for :ref:`repartition_join`.
+However, the task tracker is required for :ref:`repartition_joins`.
 The choice of executor for each query can be displayed by running PostgreSQL's `EXPLAIN <https://www.postgresql.org/docs/current/static/sql-explain.html>`_ command.
 This can be useful for debugging performance issues.

 .. _adaptive_executor: